 Another example of TLS can be seen on some URLs.
-Next to the URL, you can find the communication protocol - that, for some websites, is still "http://".
-If you visit a website using HTTP protocol and a malware is spying on your network, you have no protection or privacy against malicious actors.
-They can see which websites you're navigating and what information you’re typing in (like credit card numbers or other personal data).
+Next to the URL, you can find the communication protocol – that, for some websites, is still “http://”.
+If you visit a website using HTTP protocol and malware is spying on your network, you have no protection or privacy against malicious actors.
+They can see which websites you’re navigating and what information you’re typing in (like credit card numbers or other personal data).

 On the opposite, if you are browsing on an HTTPS-protected website, your connection is secure and encrypted.
 The messages you write on that website, your searches, login credentials, and whatever sensitive information you enter are encrypted.

-Only the website’s owner can access it to provide you the services you’re looking for, and no other people can read any of your information.
-You can check the protocol type to see if the website you’re browsing is https-protected like in the example below, and click on the locker icon in the URL bar to get more information about the connection's security.
+Only the website’s owner can access it to provide you with the services you’re looking for, and no other people can read any of your information.
+You can check the protocol type to see if the website you’re browsing is HTTPS-protected like in the example below, and click on the locker icon in the URL bar to get more information about the connection’s security.

 End-to-end encryption ensures greater protection to data in transit.
 The message being sent from a device to another is encrypted all the way from the sender (the initial end) to the recipient (the final end).
 Nothing and nobody, including the messaging service provider, can read the content of your conversation.